MaxRtmSk/nodejs-caesar-cipher/README.md

 ## Arguments that can be attached

--s, --shift: a shift
+-s, --shift: (necessarily) a shift

--i, --input: an input file
+-i, --input: specify the path if you created it

--o, --output: an output file
+-o, --output: specify the path if you created it

--a, --action: an action encode/decodee
+-a, --action: (necessarily) an action encode/decodee

 ## Usage example: